 - Sharing how your brand started.

-- Creating a visual brand that helps people understand what type of brand you are and what you do.
+- Creating a visual brand helps people understand your brand and what you do.

 - Inviting super fans to give testimonials about your product or service.

 - Sharing social media posts that other people make talking about your brand.
-Go Pro does an amazing job with this.
+Go Pro does a fantastic job with this.

 - Using video to introduce your staff to the world.

-Turn a creative eye on your brand and think of ways that you can share the people and pieces of your brand that make you unique and memorable.
+Turn a creative eye on your brand and think of ways to share the people and pieces of your brand that make you unique and memorable.
 Telling your brand story will help people know and love you for what you do.

 I hope these storytelling tips will inspire you and boost your content marketing as you learn to weave your story into your messages.
-It might seem scary or hard at first but I think you’ll find that the things that make you unique will also make you successful.
+It might seem scary or challenging at first, but I think you'll find that the things that make you unique will also make you successful.